The amount you save now can make a big difference to your future KiwiSaver balance.

 You can also put additional money into your KiwiSaver account at any time and there are a number of ways to do so by making voluntary contributions.
 Read more here.

 The examples on this page are illustrative only to help you understand the possible impacts of decisions around contribution rate and fund choice.
+Your actual balance may differ.
 These examples are not a substitute for personalised financial advice.
 We recommend you take financial advice before making investment decisions.
 We do not make any representation or warranty (express or implied) that this web page is accurate, complete, or current and to the maximum extent permitted by law disclaim any liability for loss which may be incurred by any person relying on this web page.
 Actual returns will differ.

 All examples are calculated assuming: